Pat Tillman's Super Bowl

 Stay up to date with the latest headlines via email.

-When the Arizona Cardinals take the field tomorrow, the most famous Cardinal will not be with them.
+When the Arizona Cardinals took the field yesterday, the most famous Cardinal was not with them.

-Shortly after his death, the Bush administration (already campaigning for the 2004 election) pointed to his sacrifice.
+Shortly after his death, the Bush Administration (already campaigning for the 04 election) pointed to his sacrifice.
 Karl Rove waxed, "How does our country continue to produce men and women like this."
-On May 1, 2004, Bush again focused on Tillman's sacrifice in a speech at the White House Correspondents dinner.
+On May 1, 2004, Bush again focused on Tillman's sacrifice in a speech at the White House Correspondent's dinner.

 This evening, we think of the families who grieve, and the families that wait on a loved one's safe return.
 We count ourselves lucky that this new generation of Americans is as brave and decent as any before it.
 (Applause.)
 And we honor with pride and wonder the men and women who carry the flag and the cause of the United States.